An asymptotic Peskun ordering and its application to lifted samplers: Numerical experiments

 \subsection{Variable selection: US crime data}

-A study of crime rate was first presented in \cite{erhlich1973participation} and then an expended and corrected version appeared in \cite{vandaele1978participation} in which corrected data were provided; the topic was more precisely on the connection between crime rate and 15 covariates (some were added by \cite{vandaele1978participation}) such as percentage of males of age between 14 and 23 and mean years of schooling in a given state.
-The data were indeed aggregated by state and were from 47 U.S. states in 1960.
-They were analysed in several statistics papers (see, e.g., \cite{raftery1997bayesian}) and are available in the R package \texttt{MASS}.
+In this section, we contrast the performance of the lifted samplers with that of their MH counterparts when applied to solve a real Bayesian variable-selection problem.
+The data are for a study of crime rate in the United States in 1960.
+They were aggregated by state and were from 47 states.
+They were first presented in \cite{erhlich1973participation} and then expanded and corrected in \cite{vandaele1978participation}.
+These authors were in particular interested in studying the connection between crime rate and 15 covariates (some were added by \cite{vandaele1978participation}) such as percentage of males of age between 14 and 23 and mean years of schooling in a given state.
+They were analysed in several statistics papers, for instance in \cite{raftery1997bayesian} in a context of model averaging, and are available in the R package \texttt{MASS}.